richard-austin/cloud-server/README.md

   * Delete Users Cloud Account.
   * Show only accounts where the NVR is offline (not connected to Cloud)
   * Show only connected NVRs with no Cloud user account set up.
-  * NVR list filter for user name/product id
+  * NVR list filter for username/product id
 * Client NVR access
   * Most features present through direct access to the NVR are present with client access on the Cloud.
 Camera web admin pages are not accessible through the Cloud as they are with direct NVR access.
 The Admin functions